1.6 Evidence-based youth policy

 Another very concrete example of cooperation between policymaking and research is the way the content of the National Youth Work and Youth Policy Programme is established.
 The programme has its basis in the situational picture of the conditions in which young people live and grow, and how they feel about their life.
-On the other hand, there needs to be some follow-up indicators which allow monitoring the success of the policy implementation.
+On the other hand, there must be some follow-up indicators which allow monitoring the success of the policy implementation.
 The State Youth Council maintains the set of indicators.
-Part of this process is taken on by the Finnish Youth Research Network, which is funded by the Ministry of Education and Culture for realising a yearly study called the Youth Barometer, which in turn determines some of those needful indicators, amongst other things.
-Additionally, the results of the School Health Promotion Study realised by the Finnish Institute for Health and Welfare are important for the indicator list.
-The use of the results is put into policy preparation at the national level, while the institute offers result packages also tailored for region, municipality, and educational institute levels for supporting their decision-making.
+Part of this process is taken on by the Finnish Youth Research Society, which is funded by the Ministry of Education and Culture for implementing a yearly study called the Youth Barometer, which in turn determines some of those needful indicators, amongst other things.
+Additionally, the results of the School Health Promotion Study implemented by the Finnish Institute for Health and Welfare are important for the indicator list.
+The use of the results is put into policy preparation at the national level, while the institute offers result packages also tailored for regional, municipal, and educational institute levels for supporting their decision-making.

 Several national youth statistics, indicators and reports are collected and published in Finland annually or every second year.
 Most of the data is available online.

 Examples of the national youth statistics

 • Youth Barometer, since 1994, annually measures the values and attitudes of young people between 15 and 29 years of age.
 The Youth Barometer is published by the State Youth Council in cooperation with the Finnish Youth Research Society.
-In 2021 the theme of the Youth Barometer was "sustainability", in 2020 “public services”, in 2019 “working life”, in 2018 “power, influence and Europeanness”, in 2017 “education", in 2016 “the future”, in 2015 “everyday life management”, in 2014 “equality and discrimination”, in 2013 “participation”, and in 2012 “intergenerational relationships”.
+Each Youth Barometer has a specific theme: